DamiWorks/DamiWorks/README.md

 New Developer
 ----------------------
-I'm currently learning Python.
+I'm currently web development and every languages need.

 I choose to improve my server-side logic and database management.

 * 🌍  I'm based in Philippines
 * ✉️  You can contact me at [damiworks2024@gmail.com](mailto:damiworks2024@gmail.com)
-* 🧠  I'm currently learning React, Inertia, Laravel and Tailwind
+* 🧠  I'm currently learning Python.
 * 👥  I'm looking to collaborate on any type of projects

 <p align="left">